Stand Down Margaret

-"Stand Down Margaret" is a song by British ska/new wave band the Beat, released as a double A-side single with "Best Friend" in August 1980.
+"Stand Down Margaret" is a song by the English ska and new wave band the Beat, released as a double A-side single with "Best Friend" in August 1980.
 It is one of the band's most political songs, referring to the want for the then Prime Minister Margaret Thatcher to resign.

 Background and meaning

 At the time, in the UK, there was high rates of unemployment, crime and fear of nuclear war.
-According to Wakeling:
+According to lead vocalist Dave Wakeling: